-The American Association of Retired Persons (AARP) is a large, independent, nonprofit organization dedicated to helping people ages 50-plus to achieve independence—including financial independence.
+The American Association of Retired Persons (AARP) is a large, independent, nonprofit organization dedicated to helping people ages 50-plus achieve financial independence.

-While the organization, which serves 37 million older Americans and counting, doesn’t offer reverse mortgage products directly, it does weigh in on them in some very important ways.
+While the organization, which serves 37 million older Americans and counting, doesn’t offer reverse mortgage products directly, it does weigh in on them in some significant ways.

 Here’s where AARP comes into play for retirees who may be looking into getting a reverse mortgage as a means to age in place.